gulsahsamut/test1/Protocol.md

 ## Tracker Program
 * A tracker is a server in this peer to peer network.
-* The tracker keeps track of IP address of the active members and their port number
+* The tracker keeps track of IP address of the active members and their port numbers.
 * The  members connect to the tracker with respect to the port number and IP address of the tracker (where the tracker process is actively running).
 * When a new member connects to the tracker,
 	* Tracker sends a sublist of the other members that are active and waiting for connection to other members.